Introduction: Lost Wax Casting

 You can view a lot of my finished work at BethCyr.com

 I use all sorts of random tools for my wax working.
-Most importantly, my fingers, and a tiny needle in the end of a pencil!
-I also made a little denatured alcohol lamp out of a baby food jar.
+Most importantly, my fingers (and finger nails), and I started out with a tiny needle in the end of a pencil and made a little denatured alcohol lamp out of a baby food jar.
 The wax I use most of the time is a soft brown wax.
 It's my favorite.

 If you're interested in getting your own casting set up - check out my supply list!